MetaviewAI/competency-exercises/Engineering/Systems Thinking (Audio Capture Bot).md

 ### Scope

-The scope of the design doc should be for the quickest shippable implementation of this product.
+The scope of your thinking should be for the quickest shippable implementation of this product.
 We appreciate this exercise is open-ended.
 We don't expect you to spend more than 6 hours on it.

 ### Evaluation